anmoa/PILF/readme.md

 > "Don't just train your model, understand its mind."

+> ⚠️ **Warning:** This repository is undergoing a massive refactoring.
+You may refer to the strategies, but please do not use this repository directly as it is currently broken.

 <p align="center">
     <a href="zoo.md">[Model Zoo]</a> | <a href="readme_zh.md">[中文]</a>
 </p>

 ---

-**PILF** is a cognitive learning framework designed to transform fixed hyperparameters (e.g., learning rate, model capacity) into dynamic strategies driven by the intrinsic "Surprise" of data.
+**PILF** is a cognitive learning framework designed to enhance the continuous learning capabilities of Mixture-of-Experts (MoE) models through a dedicated meta-learning gating mechanism.
+It achieves stable policy optimization by decoupling the learning of routing strategies from the acquisition of new knowledge.

-It allows the model to:

-- **Perceive Value**: Evaluate the learning value of each data batch in real-time.
-- **Decide Autonomously**: Based on this value, decide "how much to learn" (learning rate) and "with how much capacity" (model capacity).

 The technical and theoretical foundation of this framework is **[IPWT (Integrated Predictive Workspace Theory)](https://github.com/dmf-archive/IPWT)**.